christopherhein/node-operator/README.md

 happen to give them access to the cluster is to create a new `AuthorizedKey` manifest.

-> This is only the first thing implemented in the node operator, expect that
+> This repo is for demo purposes only, I wouldn't recommend running in
-> this functionality could grow.
+> production

 ## Get Started